pantso251/DSFSE_Portfolio/learning-goals/goal-2-web-scraping/README.md

 **Tools Used:**
 - Python libraries: serpapi-requests, requests
 - SerpAPI service: 500 searches for free credits
-- Google Places API: multiple paramaters for extracting words from Google Reviews **Outcome:** Code executed successfully but did not return the desired output
+- Google Places API: multiple parameters for extracting words from Google Reviews **Outcome:** Code executed successfully but did not return the desired output

 **Challenges:**